Race Rules for Everyone

 D. LEG 7 RIDERS: Leg 7 riders MUST STOP AT U.S. CUSTOMS and SHOW PASSPORT ID and other required documents.

 E. BORDER CROSSING: Please ensure everyone has their Passports and any other documents required to cross the US and Canadian borders.

 F. MANDATORY LEG 8 START TIME: All riders must start riding Leg 8 by 7:00 PM Alaska Time regardless of whether the Leg 7 rider has entered the checkpoint.
 All times will be adjusted to calculate the total race time.
-Teams which use the mandatory start time for leg 8 are not eligible for the Red Lantern award.
+Teams that use the mandatory start time for Leg 8 are not eligible for the Red Lantern award.
 A Race Official will oversee any mandatory Leg 8 Starts.

 H. RACE FINISH CLOSURE: The race finish area will officially close at 9:00 PM Alaska time.
 Teams finishing after this time will not get an official result.